-When a Cancer Diagnosis Changes Everything
+When a Veteran Receives a Cancer Diagnosis

 A cancer diagnosis can change everything in a second.
 If you have been diagnosed, getting the right amount of support is critical to your success.

 At The Rep For Vets®, our highly qualified VA-accredited claims agents represent military veterans throughout the United States suffering from different types of cancer.
 Our claims agents focus on getting you the veterans disability compensation benefits you deserve, so that you and your family can make ends meet during a difficult time.

 Our claims agents handle veterans benefits claims related to cancer, including the types of cancer listed below:

 - Breast cancer

 - Colon cancer

 - Liver cancer